-Our WDF 2017-18 key statistics gives a pictorial summary of who claimed the money and what they claimed for to help give you an idea of what is available.
-You can also download the infographic for the 2014-15, 2015-16 and 2016-17 funds.
+Our WDF 2017-18 key statistics gives a clear summary of who claimed the money and what they claimed it for to help give you an idea of what's available.
+You can also download our infographic for the 2014-15, 2015-16 and 2016-17 funds.

-You can see how others have used the WDF to develop the skills of their workers in the below case studies:
+You can see how others have used the WDF to develop the skills of their workers in these case studies:

-- Find out how Thorndene used the money to maintain the standards and quality of service offered at this private residential care home.
+- Thorndene used the money to maintain the standards and quality of service offered at this private residential care home.

 - Crime Reduction Initiatives (CRI) used the WDF to support the development of its staff and volunteers and to contribute towards a stretched annual training budget.

-- Find out how Creative Support used the money to develop a national workforce that has experienced phenomenal growth over the last few years.
+- Creative Support used the money to develop a national workforce that has experienced phenomenal growth over the last few years.